Tok-ra/dvz_wmac/readme.md

 #### 1.2 Facies Models ####
 **I mainly used MLR's scripts to genearte the facies zonation file**
-The grids setup in facies/grid.gslib of coarse scale model setup has a bug
+The grids setup in facies/grid.gslib of coarse scale model has a bug

 > facies/grid.gslib
 > Cartesian,